ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 Calling Clone on a Connection yields a group of two Connections: the parent
-Connection on which Clone was called, and the resulting clone Connection.
+Connection on which Clone was called, and the resulting cloned Connection.
 These
 connections are "entangled" with each other, and become part of a Connection
 group.
 Calling Clone on any of these two Connections adds a third Connection to
 the group, and so on.
-Connections in a Connection Group share all their
+Connections in a Connection Group share all
+Protocol Properties that are not applicable to a Message.

-properties, and changing the properties on one Connection in the group changes
-the property for all others.
+Changing one of these Protocol Properties on one Connection in the group changes it for all others.
+Per-Message Protocol Properties, however, are not entangled.
+For example, changing "Timeout for aborting Connection" (see {{timeout}}) on one Connection in a group will automatically change this Protocol Property for all Connections in the group in the same way.
+However, changing "Lifetime" (see {{send-lifetime}}) of a Message will only affect a single Message on a single Connection, entangled or not.

+If the underlying protocol supports multi-streaming, it is natural to use this functionality to implement Clone.
+In that case, entangled Connections are multiplexed together, giving them similar treatment not only inside endpoints but also across
+the end-to-end Internet path.

 If the underlying Protocol Stack does not support cloning, or cannot create a
 new stream on the given Connection, then attempts to clone a connection will